An Efficient and Flexible Spike Train Model via Empirical Bayes: Introduction

+\IEEEPARstart{U}{nderstanding} the statistical dependencies between neural time series (\emph{e.g.}, spike counts, membrane potential, local field potential, EEG and fMRI) is vital to deducing how populations of neurons process information ~\cite{park2013kernel,chen2011statistical,okatan2005analyzing,song2015identification}.
+With the recent increase in accessibility of datasets containing spiking activities from large-scale neural populations, it is now possible to test the effectiveness of different methods for extracting functional dependencies at the neuronal level. \textit{Here, we consider the problem of recovering the connectivity weights between neurons in a network by merely observing their simultaneous spiking activity (\emph{e.g.}, spike counts)}.

+Two of the most commonly used models for simultaneously recorded spiking activity are Generalized Linear Models ($\GLMs$)~\cite{pillow2008spatio,seghouane2014sparse,she2015reconstruction,she2016evaluating,she2016effective} and Latent Variable Models ($\LVMs$)~\cite{lakshmanan2015extracting,cichocki2015tensor,palmerston2018weighted,she2018reduced,she2020neural}.
+In the supervised setting, $\GLMs$ have used stimuli and spiking histories as covariates driving the spiking of a neural population~\cite{pillow2003maximum}. $\GLMs$ are also closely related to the well-known \emph{Hawkes process} model~\cite{hawkes1971spectra}, which has been used extensively for network inference~\cite{blundell2012modelling,moore2016hawkes,chen2017multivariate,mark2018network,linderman2014discovering}. $\GLMs$ essentially introduce a nonlinearity to the Hawkes process that ensures positive rates and allows for super- or sub-linear influences between nodes.
+Spike counts can then be generated using a count-valued distribution via selecting a certain bin size.
+In the unsupervised setting, $\LVMs$ focus on extracting a low-dimensional, smooth, and time-evolving latent structure that can capture the variability of the recorded data, both temporally and spatially.
+However, in both these settings, the spike counts in each time bin are often assumed to be conditionally Poisson, given the shared signal \cite{macke2011empirical}.

-In computational neuroscience it is currently common practice, when using both the GLMs and LVMs, to assume that the spike count data at each time stamp are Poisson distributed.
-While the Poisson assumption works well in the majority of cases~\cite{macke2011empirical}, the Poisson model is established on the assumption that at each time stamp the mean spike count is equal to its variance.
-This ignores the fact that in some cases the variance of the spike count could be much larger than its mean~\cite{churchland2010stimulus}, that is, the data is over-dispersed.
-As an alternative, the Negative Binomial (NB) model has been proposed as a solution to handling over-dispersion cases when modeling spike count data~\cite{lawless1987negative}.
+While the Poisson assumption gives algorithmic conveniences, it implies the conditional mean and variance of spike counts are equal.
+This ignores the fact that in some cases the variance of spike counts could be much larger than its mean~\cite{churchland2010stimulus,goris2014partitioning}, that is, the data is over-dispersed.
+Various models have been proposed for representing the non-Poisson spike counts~\cite{gao2015high,stevenson2016flexible}.
+The Negative Binomial ($\NB$) model has been proposed as a solution to handling over-dispersed spike counts~\cite{lawless1987negative,chen1998mean,gao2016linear}. \textit{Here we intend to extract functional dependencies among neurons and give insights over neural interactions.
+Thus, $\NB$-$\GLM$ is a natural extension to achieve this goal while simultaneously capturing the over-dispersion of each neuron}.